Hojungleee/PortfolioOptimization/README.md

 At the stock exchange market, there are a lot of companies where they trade various companies' shares.
 As purchasing companies' stock gives higher return than investing in treasury securities, many investors tend to purchase stocks of companies hoping to earn abnormal returns.
 However, as the return on the securities are higher, the risk is much higher compared to safer securities as treasury securities.
 Due to the high level of risk, not every investors purchase stocks of a company but direct to a lot more safer investment options.

 As much as the investment is safer, the low returns on the investment left our client (Frankie Walsh) dissatisfied with the performance of the portfolio and have inquired us to build a whole new portfolio that is efficient.
 Efficient portfolio refers to a portfolio of stocks with different combination of stocks to receive the highest amount of returns by taking the lowest amount of risk.
-As Frankie is highly risk-averse investor, residing in Warsaw, Poland, we will construct a portfolio of 5 stocks that are listed in the Warsaw Stock Exchange market.
+As Frankie is moderate risk-averse investor, residing in Warsaw, Poland, we will construct a portfolio of 5 stocks that are listed in the Warsaw Stock Exchange market.

 # Client Information
 Frankie Walsh (25 years old).